m-ld/m-ld-website/src/topics/doc/concurrency.md

   to the domain via any clone using a normal transaction.

 ### Constraints
-The **m-ld** [specification](http://spec.m-ld.org/#data-semantics) defines a set of declarative constraints that can be applied to a domain.
+A **m-ld** domain can be configured with _constraints_, which are rules that apply to both local and remote transactions.
 Unlike app-based integrity rules, these do not require that the app recognise and handle rule violations – the app is able to rely on the data it perceives always being compliant with the rule.

-> 🚧 Inclusion of declarative integrity constraints in **m-ld** is an
-> experimental feature, and the subject of active research.
-The available
-> constraints and the means by which they are declared for a domain is likely to
-> change.
-Please do [contact&nbsp;us](/hello/) with your requirements.
+Constraints are an [extension](/doc/#extensibility) point, allowing apps to choose a pre-existing implementation or to create their own.
+The implementation of constraints may require handling of concurrency edge-cases to ensure that convergence is still guaranteed.

+Consult the [platform engine](/doc/#platforms) documentation for details on the available constraints and how to configure them.

+### Agreements
+Some state changes in a distributed system require the _agreement_ of system participants.
+This is associated with the potential for a user, who is somehow unaware of the agreement (for example, by being offline), to have their changes declared _void_ – that is, entirely revoked.
+For example:

+- Changes concurrent with a data schema change – the state may no longer be compatible with the schema
+- Changes concurrent with access control changes – the concurrent change might not be allowed

+An _agreement_ is a coordinated change of state, as distinct from an inherently uncoordinated conflict-free change.
+An agreement is binding on all participants, but its coordination may involve any subset of them, such as a majority consensus, or even just one participant who has the "authority" to unilaterally agree.

+> 🚧 Agreements support in **m-ld** is currently experimental.
+You can read the [white paper here](https://github.com/m-ld/m-ld-security-spec/blob/main/design/suac.md), and explore the [prototype support](https://js.m-ld.org/interfaces/agreementcondition.html) in the Javascript engine.
+Please [contact us](/hello/) to discuss your integrity requirements.